UC Davis Library Strategic Plan 2022-2027

-The library will develop and implement a formal DEI program with priorities, goals, and objectives that run across all library operations, including human resources, library management, collections, research, learning, and teaching support, and other services to our communities of students, researchers (both faculty and staff), and health professionals as well as our support of California agriculture.
+The library will develop and implement a formal Diversity, Equity and Inclusion (DEI) program with priorities, goals, and objectives that cut across all library operations, including human resources, library management, collections, research, learning, and teaching support, and other services to our communities of students, researchers (both faculty and staff), and health professionals, as well as our support of California agriculture.
 We will develop assessment methodologies that allow us to measure, track and continually refine our efforts.
 We will support innovative approaches and pilot projects to shape a DEI-centered culture and transform the Library into an engine for diversity, equity and inclusion on campus.

 We strive for:

 - Diversity in our collections and workforce;